CJP-Whitt/DIY_OneWheel_V1/README.md

 With everything now wired up I would suggest you test using a mulimeter from the beggining of your wiring to the end to make sure you dont fry anything.
 This is also why I say to use a fuse.

 Plug in your vesc and open the app (Google how to get the app, it's easy).
-Then turn on your OneWheel
+Then turn on your OneWheel Here is a good video on how to set it all up: https://www.youtube.com/watch?v=0y5ME2SgwLg

+I have XML files for the settings of the motor and app configuration in this repo